fieldtrip/website/development/project/symmetric_dipoles.md

 A double-dipole source model in the beamformer scan can be used to circumvent the problem of correlated sources.

 NOTE: the example below uses some low-level functions from the FieldTrip/private directory that will not be found in the default installation of FieldTrip.
-For the example below to work, you should rename the FieldTrip/private directory and add it explicitely to your path.
+For the example below to work, you should rename the FieldTrip/private directory and add it explicitly to your path.

 ## Generate simulated data